JTOne123/Global-Name-Sorter/README.md

 dotnet test
 ```

-you can also checkout the [Contributing Guide](CONTRIBUTING.md) to find out more about getting involved with Global Name Sorter.
+you can also checkout the [Contributing Guide](CONTRIBUTING.md) or [wiki](https://github.com/PuZZleDucK/Global-Name-Sorter/wiki)to find out more about getting involved with Global Name Sorter.

 ## Assumptions and Issues

+- Difficult to judge expected usage or corner cases without more context
+- Clarifications on sort rules for unusual cases would be useful
+- Could a name not have a last-name and only have a first-name?
+My assumption was yes
+- A no-last-name assumption causes possible issues with where to sort a name with no last-name
+- The problem description describes invoking the program like so: ```name-sorter ./unsorted-names-list.txt```.
+However dotnet core seems to (by design) not produce standalone executables in the interests of platform independence.
+I have included instructions on how to run the program as best I can.